-Figure 2.2: Graduate profile of the Department of Bio-science
+Figure 2.2: Graduate profile of the BScHons (Env Sc) degree programme

 2.3 Evaluation System of the Degree Programme

 2.3.1 Evaluation Methods

 A course unit will be evaluated by means of:

 - (a) In-course Assessment (ICA) (Formative) conducted during the course session consisting of suitable combinations of field based assignments, assessments, viva-voce, quizzes, etc. and students should attend these ICA.
 The marks assigned for these ICA will be taken for the computation of final marks. - (b) End-semester Examination (ESE) (Summative) will be arranged by the examination branch at the end of each semester.